Menditect/documentation/additional/01-howtos/run-first-test.md

 - Click the '+ Test case' button to add a Test Case to your Test Suite.
 - Give it a name.
 - Leave the type at 'Automatic'.
-- Select the (only) Test application.
-- Select the (only) Execution user.
+- Test application and Execution user will be preselelected if you have completed above steps.
 - Save.
 - MTA will select the Test Case that you just added.